 Bent is a tiny town located in the state of New Mexico.
 With a population of 150 people and just one neighborhood, Bent is the 158th largest community in New Mexico.

-When you are in Bent, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Bent’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Bent is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bent is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Bent who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Bent is worth considering.

-As is often the case in a small town, Bent doesn't have a public transportation system that people use for their commute.
+Bent is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Bent is an extremely ethnically-diverse town.
 The people who call Bent home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Bent, accounting for 100.00% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Bent residents report their race to be Native Hawaiian.
 Important ancestries of people in Bent include German, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.